 - A tax swap typically begins with selling a money-losing stock or security, then claiming a capital loss for the difference between its purchase and sales price.

-- The loss of a tax swap can reduce capital gains earned on a subsequently purchased asset, resulting in tax savings.
+- The use of a tax swap can reduce capital gains earned on a subsequently purchased asset, resulting in tax savings.

 - The IRS prohibits the tax swap practice between “substantially identical” securities.
 They can be similar, but they can’t be the same.